 There are many solvents on the market, some of which might be suitable replacements for NMP depending on the condition of use.
 EPA has done some analysis of alternatives to NMP with respect to paint and coating removal products and a variety of alternatives are available.
 These include other chemical products as well as mechanical methods.
 In the coming months, EPA will perform additional work on identifying whether alternatives exist for other NMP uses.

-Upon publication of the Federal Register notice announcing the availability of the draft risk evaluation, the public will have an opportunity to comment on the draft risk evaluation for 60 days in docket EPA-HQ-OPPT-2019-0236.
+The Agency will be accepting comment on the draft risk evaluation until January 21, 2020 in docket EPA-HQ-OPPT-2019-0236.
 This public comment period is an opportunity for the public to submit any additional information to assist EPA in completing the final risk evaluation for NMP.
 EPA will consider all comments submitted on the draft risk evaluation when developing a final risk evaluation.